Continuous measurement-based holonomic quantum computation: Zeno-effect-induced holonomic quantum computation

 \end{proof}

-When a jump happened at $\zeta$, we have $2$ degrees of freedom in path selection.
+When a jump happens at $\zeta$, we have $2$ degrees of freedom in path selection.
 Specifically, the holonomic path is modified to $(W, 7\pi/2-\zeta)$ (respectively, $(W, 4\pi-\zeta)$) when transitioning to the code (error) space.
 When returning to the error space, the unitary transformation---while not strictly holonomic---emulates the effective holonomy within the original error space $X\mathbb{P}_0 X$.
 Note that this technique to modify the path only accounts for a single jump.
-We can, in principle, repeat this to find the updated paths when there are multiple jumps.
-Then the state should reach the target without any faults.
-In this work, we do not consider the influence of external noise, which will otherwise impact the path operator.

-\begin{example} Consider the $[\![3, 1, 3]\!]$ bit-flip code with $H=\otimes_{i=1}^3\sigma_i^x$, $\theta=\pi/6$ and $X = \sigma_1^x\sigma_3^z$.
+We can, in principle, repeat this to find the updated paths when there are multiple jumps, so that the state reaches the target without any faults. \begin{example} Consider the $[\![3, 1, 3]\!]$ bit-flip code with $H=\otimes_{i=1}^3\sigma_i^x$, $\theta=\pi/6$ and $X = \sigma_1^x\sigma_3^z$.
 We compared the probability of no faults when the path is kept constant at $V(\phi)$ throughout the evolution, with the one where the path is changed once at the first jump as shown in \cref{fig:ft_sims}.
 The plots shown are averaged over an ensemble of $1000$ trajectories.
 The error bars represent a $95\%$ confidence interval. \end{example}

+In this paper, we do not consider the influence of external noise, which will also impact the path operator, but we show in another work that such errors can also be corrected by modifying the path \cite{lanka2026steeringpathsmidflightfaulttolerance}.